As an Amazon Associate I earn from qualifying purchases. Click for details.

 Banshees were the subject of a video at SyFy’s Destination: Truth website, related to their 2011 St. Patrick’s Day show from Ireland.

-In that live show broadcast from the castle, they investigated the castle at Duckett’s Grove in County Carlow, Ireland.
+In that live show broadcast from a castle, they investigated Duckett’s Grove in County Carlow, Ireland.

 Travel tips: Duckett’s Grove is off the R418 near Rainestown.
 The site is open 8 a.m. to 8 p.m. and admission is free.

 If you’re going there, also explore Castledermot cemetery and monastery ruins, off the N9.

 They’re about 6km from Duckett’s Grove Castle, and well worth a visit.

 If you’re especially courageous (or foolhardy), continue to Castledermot and investigate the ring fort at Mullaghrelan wood near Kilkea, not far from Athy.